How to Put Braces Wax On: A Step-by-Step Guide for Parents

 Understand Orthodontic Wax: Purpose and Benefits

-Moreover, by protecting sore areas, allowing the mouth to recover more quickly and .
-It is easy to learn , and it can be done at home.
-Parents can guide their children through the simple steps of , which include:
+Moreover, by protecting sore areas, orthodontic wax allows the mouth to recover more quickly and comfortably.
+It is easy to learn how to apply wax, and it can be done at home.
+Parents can guide their children through the simple steps of application, which include:

 1. Washing hands